 Kristin King serves as the Chief Operating Officer in the George W. Bush Institute.
 She is responsible for budgeting, talent management, special projects, and operational strategy of the Institute.
 Prior to this role, she served as Chief of Staff of the George W. Bush Institute.

 Previously, she served as the Director of the Presidential Leadership Scholars program.
 Her responsibilities included overseeing the day-to-day operations of the program, including scholar logistics, program components, and developing strategies for the long-term success of PLS.
 Prior to serving in this capacity, Ms. King served as the Director of Events, most notably leading the planning and execution of the Dedication of the George W. Bush Presidential Center in April 2013.
 The event welcomed nearly 10,000 guests, including current and former world leaders, elected officials, and every living U.S. President.

-Before joining the George W. Bush Presidential Center, King served as the Director of Operations and Board Relations for the National Park Foundation in Washington, D.C.
-In this role, Kristin oversaw contract negotiations, advised on strategic planning, and served as the organization’s White House Liaison managing negotiations between NPF and the White House on all co-hosted events and activities.
+Before joining the George W. Bush Presidential Center, Ms. King served as the Director of Operations and Board Relations for the National Park Foundation in Washington, D.C.

-King graduated with a bachelor’s degree in government from Manhattan College and is a native to New York.
+Ms. King graduated with a bachelor’s degree in government from Manhattan College and is originally from New York.